 Key business and technology

-Chiyoda is proposing the realization of safer FLNG or LNG-FPSO with lower cost and shorter delivery by combining the following technologies.
+Chiyoda is proposing the realization of safer FLNG with lower cost and shorter delivery by combining the following key advantages for Chiyoda FLNG.

-1. Selection of a liquefaction process appropriate for the scale of FLNG
+1. Selection of a liquefaction process appropriate for the feed gas composition and the scale of FLNG

-e.g.) Chiyoda can adopt a liquefaction process that does not use liquid refrigerants for a 0.5 - 2 million ton-class FLNG in annual production.
+Chiyoda has many options for the liquefaction technologies as No.1 LNG contractor in the world, and selects the optimum technology for each FLNG project.
+For example, Chiyoda can adopt a liquefaction process that does not use liquid refrigerants for a 0.5 - 2 million ton-class FLNG in annual production with lean feed gas.

 - A storage system of liquid refrigerants is unnecessary.